art-media-platform/amp-sdk-go/README.md

 [`amp.App`](https://github.com/amp-3d/amp-sdk-go/blob/main/amp/api.app.go) is the plugin interface for AMP.

 Like a traditional OS service, an `amp.App` responds to queries it recognizes and operates on user data and system state.
 The stock AMP runtime offers essential apps, such as file system access, and user account services.
-The less obvious power of AMP its extensibility.
-This is done by implementing the `amp.App` interface and registering it with the Go-based AMP runtime.
+The less obvious power of AMP is its extensibility.
+This is done by implementing the `amp.App` interface and registering it with the Go (or other transpile) based AMP runtime.
 The AMP runtime then manages the user's perceptual experience of all actively pinned cells on an AMP-compatible client.